 Are you just starting out with credit?
 Or do you have several years of credit history?
 Is that credit history good or bad?

-If you’re in college: First, if you have no credit history and are in college, I would recommend that you get a college student credit card issued by a major bank such as one of the Bank of America student cards or Capital One’s student card.
+If you’re in college: First, if you have no credit history and are in college, I would recommend that you get a college student credit card issued by a major bank such as one of the Bank of America student cards.
 However, this is not a license to build debt, so don’t go hog wild.
 It’s just the first step in building a credit history, and you’re smart to start in college if possible, because getting your first credit card can actually be more difficult once you’re out of school.

 If you’re not in college and have either no credit history or a bad credit history, I’d strongly suggest a secured credit card.
 Secured credit cards require a security deposit in order to get the card, but they are a good way to build credit without a ton of extra fees.
 Choose a secured credit card from a major bank — see our best secured credit cards list — because many times the secured card will lead to an unsecured card.
 That means the credit card company could either return your deposit and let you keep using the card or they’ll upgrade you to a different, better card — assuming you’ve been paying your bills on time.
 Either way, you’ll get that security deposit back eventually as long as you’ve paid your balance off.